malvinrey/dashboard-aws/README.md

 -   **Flexible Time Intervals**: Second, minute, hour, and day views
 -   **Date Range Filtering**: Custom start and end date/time selection
 -   **Multi-metric Selection & Filtering**: Choose one or more weather parameters (metrics) to display.
 Only selected metrics will be visualized and queried from the backend, ensuring efficient and relevant data display.
 You can select all, clear all, or pick specific metrics as needed.
 If no metric is selected, the chart will be cleared automatically.
--   **Smart Data Downsampling**: LTTB algorithm automatically optimizes large datasets for fast rendering while preserving visual fidelity
+-   **Smart Data Aggregation**: Database-level aggregation automatically optimizes large datasets for fast rendering while preserving data accuracy
 -   **Zoom & Pan**: Interactive chart navigation
 -   **Responsive Design**: Works on desktop and mobile devices